 If you see yourself leading development teams, companies and their customers to the very best outcomes, the Master’s specialization Management of Product Development (MPD), one of three tracks you can choose from within our Master’s programme Industrial Design Engineering (IDE), could be the perfect choice for you.

 These are typical aspects you will learn to handle confidently in the Management of Product Development track:

-- Learn to identify the real problem that needs solving, whether it a product issue, a production equipment or process issue, or perhaps a marketing or management challenge
+- Learn to identify the real problem that needs solving, whether it is a product issue, an issue with the production equipment or process, or perhaps a marketing or management challenge

 - Know which specialists and resources to involve internally, and become skilled in connecting them

 - Learn to communicate effectively with external players, such as clients or suppliers

 - Develop the overview needed to ensure that the best possible end result is achieved quickly and efficiently